huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using .yml file or .txt file with one of the instructions:
+1. Create a new conda environment using .yml file or .txt file with one of the commands:

 ```
 conda env create -f environment.yml